angadhn/angadhn.github.io/_opinions/Post10.md

 it exposes a lack of appreciation of, especially today, [technology being upstream of politics](https://x.com/BalajiAnthology/status/1599794788974428161#:~:text=Technology%20is%20the%20driving%20force%20of%20history.%20%0A%0AIt%20lies%20upstream%20of%20culture%2C%20and%20thus%20upstream%20of%20politics.) and not the other way around.
 One only needs to look at the recent use of social media in elections across the world to understand this claim's veracity.
+One can counterargue that Apollo is an example of politics bucking the claim but one only needs to look at the idea's origin: Tsiolkovsky articulated the need for liquid propelants, which inspired research into rocket propulsion (largely in Germany and America) that was then weaponised and eventually became the basis for the Apollo program{%sidenote "Ignition" "Worth reading the first chapter of John Drury Clark's [_Ignition_](https://www.amazon.co.uk/Ignition-Informal-Propellants-University-Classics/dp/0813595835)."%}.
+The political choices of weaponisation and space exploration was thus downstream of rocket technology progress.

 So, reader, I leave you with questions: do we really need another critique on today's world without a semblance of a solution?
 How long can we run on the fumes